Manage Emissions from Electric Generating Units

 Bill Summary:

-Section 2 of the bill requires the air quality control commission, no later than December 31, 2029, to adopt a final rule division of administration in the department of public health and environment (division), no later than July 2029, to propose a final rule (rule) establishing certain limits on the emission of nitrogen oxides and sulfur dioxide (emission limits) from an electric generating unit (unit) that is owned or operated by an electric utility, is located in the state, and emitted 200 tons or more of nitrogen oxides, sulfur dioxide, or both in calendar year 2024 (covered electric generating unit).
-The rule must require compliance with the emission limits as soon as practicable after December 31, 2030, 2034, and must not cover units that have ceased operations, burn natural gas or fuel oil natural gas, fuel oil, or both only, or have certain systems installed before December 31, 2029.
+The act requires the division of administration in the department of public health and environment (division), no later than July 2029, to propose a final rule (rule) establishing certain limits on the emission of nitrogen oxides and sulfur dioxide (emission limits) from an electric generating unit (unit) that is owned or operated by an electric utility; is located in the state; and emitted 200 tons or more of nitrogen oxides, or sulfur dioxide, or both in calendar year 2024 (covered unit).
+The rule must require compliance with the emission limits as soon as practicable after December 31, 2034, and must not cover units that, before December 31, 2029, have ceased operations; burn natural gas, fuel oil, or both only; or have certain systems installed.
 A unit that operates after December 31, 2034, must install certain pollution controls and comply with the emission limits on or before December 31, 2034.

-Section 3 also requires that, if the commission issues a written decision approving a portfolio that consists of or modifying a portfolio in an electric resource plan in which the commission evaluates the acquisition of supply-side resources for an investor-owned utility serving more than 500,000 customers, the commission must approve a total an amount of accredited capacity for the investor-owned utility to reliably implement certain retirement dates or operational restrictions applicable to the investor-owned utility's covered electric generating unit and comply with any applicable carbon dioxide emission reduction requirements.
-This accredited capacity requirement applies to an investor-owned utility serving more than 500,000 customers until the division determines that the investor-owned utility has achieved certain carbon dioxide emission reductions or until the investor-owned utility has retired all covered electric generating units, whichever is later.
+Any decision by the commission approving or modifying a portfolio in an electric resource plan of an investor-owned utility serving more than 500,000 customers must approve an amount of accredited capacity that allows the investor-owned utility to reliably achieve certain retirement and carbon dioxide emission reduction requirements.
+This requirement applies to an investor-owned utility serving more than 500,000 customers until the division determines that the investor-owned utility has achieved certain carbon dioxide emission reductions or until the investor-owned utility has retired all covered units, whichever is later.

 Prime Sponsors